claudiu-accenture/localizer/README.md

 A [YAML][yaml_wiki] file that defines:

 - supported languages
-    - default languages
+- default language
 - where to get localizations

 ### Example config from SMS Solutions